michaelmedellin/sqlite-cdc/README.md

 - <https://github.com/maxpert/marmot>
 - <https://github.com/rqlite/rqlite>

-I expect that `rqlite` is incompatible because it requires all database writes to happen through an HTTP API and this project expects to write through a SQLite client.
-I also expect that `litefs` is incompatible because it operates through FUSE which prevents sqlite-cdc from detecting file changes.
-Though, it's possible that using time based polling of the log rather than file change notifications from the filesystem would provide compatibility with `litefs`.
+This tool should be compatible with any SQLite implementation or modification that supports using a standard SQLite client.
+This means that `rqlite` is not compatible because it requires all database writes to happen through an HTTP API rather than a SQLite client.
+SQLite derivatives that work through a custom filesystem, such as `litefs` may work but likely cannot rely on the integrated filesystem watcher to detect SQLite file changes.
+The workaround is to use the time interval based polling for changes that is included.

-The `litestream` project _should_ be compatible because it uses a standard file system and supports arbitrary SQLite clients.
+The `litestream` project _should_ be compatible because it uses a standard filesystem and supports arbitrary SQLite clients.
 I also suspect `marmot` is compatible but redundant because it implements a very similar trigger based system to this project.